William Shurcliff: US Government "Historian"

+Transition to corporate work

+Returning to the east coast, Shurcliffe headed up the optics laboratory at the Polaroid Corporation, a company run by Harvard classmate Edwin H. Land.
+At Polaroid Shurcliff earned "more than 20 patents and refined the automatic-focus slide projector."

 Polarized light

-In 1962 Harvard University Press published Polarized Light: Production and Use which made an extensive review of the subject and included thirty pages of enumerative bibliography.
+In 1962 Harvard University Press published his Polarized Light: Production and Use which made an extensive review of the subject and included thirty pages of ennumerative bibliography.
 Two years later The Commission on College Physics teamed Shurcliff with Stanley S. Ballard to write a text on polarized light suitable for college study.
 The bibliography was reduced to a single page and a reviewer noted the "straightforward, conversational style" and that "The treatment is mostly nonmathematical but touches on electromagnetic theory, the Poincaré sphere, Stokes vectors and Mueller matrices with great clarity."
 The bibliography was later republished in an anthology.

-Opposition to supersonic passenger planes

-He "went on to play an outspoken role in defeating plans for a supersonic passenger plane in the 1960s, while working as a senior research associate at the Cambridge Electron Accelerator.
-He co-founded the Citizens' League Against the Sonic Boom, and was a member of the advisory committee to the Anti-Concorde Project.
-"Shurcliff, as much as anyone in the United States, deserves credit for making it politically impossible to fly SST's over populated areas."

 Passive solar building design

 In the 1970s and 1980s, he became an advocate for passive solar building design and superinsulation.